-Awards RIBA South West Award 2017, RIBA South West Sustainability Award 2017 - sponsored by Gerberit and RIBA South West Client of the Year 2017 - sponsored by Tobermore and RIBA National Award 2017
+Awards RIBA South West Award 2017, RIBA South West Sustainability Award 2017 - sponsored by Gerberit, and Stephen Lawrence Prize shortlist and RIBA South West Client of the Year 2017 - sponsored by Tobermore, Stephen Lawrence shortlist and RIBA National Award 2017

 This entry is formed of two timber buildings at the National Arboretum in Gloucestershire.
 These buildings were built under architect and client supervision by volunteers and trainee carpenters.